OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-deployment-step.md

 ## Deployment Step

-Add a new "Deploy an Azure Cloud Service" step to your project.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+Add a new "Deploy an Azure Cloud Service" step to your project.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 ![](/docs/images/5671696/5865904.png)